joelpt/quickfort/readme.txt

 Thanks to the following individuals whose code contributions are present in Quickfort:

     bakergo (proper CSV file parsing)
     Valdemar (author of designator.ahk, which QF 1.00 was based on)

 Thanks to the following individuals whose bug-hunting or feature-requesting resulted in improvements to Quickfort:

-    Valdemar
     Snuffy
     Xinael
     Jhoosier